hubtype/botonic/docs/docs/webchat/webchat-style.md

 }
 ```

-This Webchat template allows definitions that enable you to configure the example.
+This Webchat example allows definitions that enable you to configure the example.

 | Property            | Description                                                                                                                                                                                                                                                                               |
 | ------------------- | ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |